CollinOS/crypto-dashboard/README.md

 Next steps are:
 - update local storage on adding and deleting favorites
+- at some point favorites from other user were deleted?
+Once figured out do some testing on that
 - Have a card appear on click of each coin to add trades for that coin and store in trades table
 - Break up portfolio page into seperate components?